Updated: October 2022

 - You keep seeing distressing images of the incident

-- Getting negative thoughts about the experience, they have been through
+- Getting negative thoughts about the experience you have been through

 - Unable to come to terms with what has happened: known as ‘Avoidance’